residuum/PuRestJson/circleci-scripts/circleci.md

 ## Windows (windows and windows64)
 Downloads pre-compiled [MXE](https://mxe.cc/) cross compiling environment on Linux and uses that.

-The resulting dll are quite large, because dependencies are statically linked, and therefore included.
+The resulting dll are quite large, because dependencies are statically linked, and therefore included, but copying of dependencies is not necessary.

 This uses `_win_setup_environment.sh` in the setup stage, `_win_compile.sh` in the compilation stage, and `_win_pack.sh` in the packaging stage.